nielsenjared/nielsenjared.github.io/content/blog/object-relational-mapping-javascript-orm/index.md

 ---
 title: What is Object-Relational Mapping?
-Roll-Your-Own ORM with JavaScript
+How to Roll-Your-Own JavaScript ORM
 date: "2019-02-18"
 description: This tutorial will walk you through a simple implementation of object-relational mapping to help you better understand how a full-featured JavaScript ORM, such as Sequelize, works under-the-hood.
 ---